Healthcare

 • Obtain specialized care for those with disabilities or developmental delays

-• Challenges Medi-Cal denials for those in foster care
+• Challenges Medi-Cal denials for those in former and current foster care

 Frequently Asked Questions